skip to content

 How soon will the court hearing take place?

-Time frames for hearings may vary depending on the nature of the application, how many matters the court already has listed, and whether the application was lodged during a busy period of year i.e. the Christmas and New Year period.
-Unless the matter is urgent, it is generally first heard approximately six weeks after the application was filed.
+Timeframes for hearings may vary depending on the nature of the application, how many matters the court already has listed, and whether the application was lodged during a busy time of year (such as the Christmas and New Year period).
+Unless the matter is urgent, it is generally first heard approximately 6 weeks after the application was filed.
 The parties can represent themselves, and anyone over the age of 18 years can attend.

 In certain emergency situations - for example, when one parent fails to return the child to the other parent in accordance with a court order, parenting plan or the child’s long term living arrangements - an application for an urgent hearing can be made.